sagemath/trac_to_gh/Issue 3717.md

 # Issue 3717: implement _latex_ method for formal derivative function (in symbolic calculus)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3717

 Original creator: was